MethasMP/TicketGuard/README.md

 This starts:

 - MySQL on `localhost:3306`
-- The app container on `http://localhost:5080`
+- the app container on `http://localhost:5080`

 ### Run the app locally